Submit your guest instrument proposals now

 ARM will provide integration support for approved campaigns; however, ARM will not provide funding to principal investigators.
-Proposals will be reviewed during quarterly field campaign reviews by the ARM Infrastructure Management Board.
-To be eligible for these reviews, proposals must be received by:
+Proposals will be reviewed together during the quarterly field campaign review held in October 2020 by the ARM Infrastructure Management Board.
+To be eligible for this review, proposals must be received by September 1, 2020.

 Details of potential guest instruments will need to be worked out with ARM operations, but here are a few preliminary guidelines:

-- Guest instruments must be battery powered and cannot exceed 61 centimeters (24 inches) in any dimension.
+- Guest instruments must be battery-powered and should not exceed 61 centimeters (24 inches) in any dimension.

 - Depending on weather conditions, mission requirements, and the TBS platform in operation, a total payload weight capacity of up to 32 kilograms (70 pounds) is available on the TBS.
 Any instrument should not exceed 16 kilograms (35 pounds).